- Written by Dr.Mehmet Demircioglu

 Fever after a vaccine can be temporary, but fever with worsening scalp symptoms deserves medical review.

-If you feel unwell before surgery, tell the clinic.
+If you feel unwell before surgery, raise it before travel or arrival.
 Mild arm soreness is usually not the same as fever, chills, chest symptoms, heavy cough, dizziness, vomiting, or feeling generally ill.
 The decision should be made before you travel or arrive at the clinic, not after you are already in the procedure room.

 A hair transplant is elective.
 If the body is clearly reacting, the temperature is high, or symptoms are not settling, postponing may be safer than forcing surgery onto the wrong day.
 Losing a convenient date is frustrating, but operating when the body is medically unstable can create avoidable risk.

 The same thinking applies to cold or flu symptoms after a hair transplant.
-The issue is not fear of one symptom.
-The issue is whether you can tolerate surgery and recover safely.
+The question is whether you can tolerate surgery and recover safely, not whether one symptom sounds inconvenient.

 Plan travel vaccines early.
 For travel medicine, early often means weeks before the trip, not the final airport week.
 Do not leave vaccination until the last day before flying unless a doctor has told you that timing is necessary.
 A vaccine reaction during travel can make the first consultation, blood pressure check, operation day, or return flight more complicated than needed.